NikolayRag/typeTodo/README.rst

        Command for opening related ``.do`` file.
 While **Find todo** command is presented, there's no big use of opening config too often.

 * **Browse Project's Repository**
        Used to open current project within HTTP repository in browser.
-Server and repository are defined in ``.do` config.
+Server and repository to browse are defined in ``.do` config.

 * **Reset Global Config**
        Reinitialise global ``.do`` config while keeping it's doplet records.
 Mainly reinitialisation means gathering of new public HTTP repository, while old one will remain forgotten on web-server.

 * **Update Inconsistence**
-       For any doplet line that differs from database, duplicate that line by fetching it's actual form from database.
+       For any doplet line that differs from database, duplicate that line by fetching it's actual content from database.